DejaVu5792/personal-wiki/docs/tailscale/tailnet-setup.md

 ---
 sidebar_position: 1
-title: Tailscale first time setup
+title: Tailscale First Time Setup
 ---
 # Setting up a tailnet
 This is a fundamental step in using tailscale.